|Homepage:||Click to visit|

 Scholarships & Financial Aid

-- Participants holding a US passport are required to obtain a Tier 4 visa for this program.
-For more information please visit the United Kingdom Border Agency website.
-Visa applications should be submitted well in advance of the program start date.
-Students should pay careful attention to the amount of time required to obtain the visa.
+- U.S. passport holders must obtain a visa for entry into Scotland for programs longer than 6 months.
+Please consult the United Kingdom Embassy or your Education Abroad Advisor for more information.
+Students should pay careful attention to the amount of time required to obtain a visa.
 It is strongly suggested that students work with a visa expediting service, such as A Briggs or VisaHQ to obtain the visa.

 For More Information